EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ## Update package references

-To use the gRPC client, you need to replace the TPC client package (`EventStore.Client`) with the gRPC one (`EventStore.Client.Grpc.Streams`).
+To use the gRPC client, you need to replace the TCP client package (`EventStore.Client`) with the gRPC one (`EventStore.Client.Grpc.Streams`).

 ```xml{2-3}
  <ItemGroup>